 As we went over in our post about genius ways to save money on your water bill (which you should totally go read after this!), hand-washing toys in the sink uses about two gallons of water per minute.
 Most dishwashers use about four gallons of water for the whole cycle… Plus it does all the work for you, so why wouldn't you use the dishwasher to clean baby toys?!

-WHAT YOU SHOULD DISINFECT IN THE DISHWASHER
+WHICH TOYS TO DISINFECT IN THE DISHWASHER

 We throw more than just baby toys in the dishwasher to clean!
 Here's what we usually throw in there: